ZLiu-caltech/lz_bootcamp/README.md

-# lz_bootcamp
+# jb_bootcamp

-Repo for use in the bootcamp
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.